Wrinkling is a prominent feature of skin aging. Over time, skin loses volume as dermal collagen, hyaluronic acid and elastin reduce.

 treatment at intervals of less than 3 months is not recommended.
 Repeating treatment when

 movement recovers will deliver optimum results over time.
 Frequency of treatments may be

 reduced according to the quality of your skin and your response to treatment.

 Patients are usually able to return to work immediately after treatment.
 It is advisable to avoid strenuous activity for 24 hours after treatment.
 Excess heat (e.g. saunas) should also be avoided.
 Also advisable to avoid extremes of heat or cold, lying down or leaning over for 4-6 hours.

 The results are usually notable after 2 - 3 days, with optimal results demonstrated at two weeks.
 Effects are usually evident for around 12 weeks but this depends on the individual's metabolism, muscle activity and other variables.

 Some people experience a tension-type headache in the first 24 hours following treatment but this is nothing to be concerned about.
 There may be some mild bruising or swelling at the injection site, which will usually subside within 48 hours.

 It is important that you return for a review with your practitioner two weeks after the procedure.
-This ensures your appropriate dose can be established and any necessary top-ups can then be performed.
-A top-up cannot be performed after 4 weeks - after this a new prescription will be required.
+This ensures your appropriate dose can be established and any necessary adjustments can then be performed.
+An adjustment cannot be performed after 3 weeks - after this a new prescription will be required.